tetris245/ULTRAbc/README.md

 Changes for future version

 * Updated the xstatus command
-  - option bcr for the original Chinese BC Responsive
+  - option bcr is now related the original Chinese BC Responsive mod
-  - option rsp for Responsive
+  - you need to use the option rsp for the Responsive mod
+* Fixed vulnerability issue in diaper command